 - Smoking Tobacco Products

-- Genetic Predisposition – Individuals with a family history of cancer of the stomach are at an increased risk of developing the disease.
+- Genetic Predisposition: Individuals with a family history of stomach cancer are more exposed to developing the disease.

 - Excessive alcohol consumption

 - Consuming too much meat, processed foods, or salty foods

 The doctor may recommend a screening test to determine if the patient can develop stomach cancer.
 The test works well for individuals with exposure who might not yet be experiencing common symptoms associated with the disease.

 Taking Zantac and Prilosec to treat occasional heartburn and other stomach problems may not be worth it for people who already have high exposure to develop stomach tumors.